axibase/atsd-use-cases/workshop/trends-bot.md

 ### Slash Commands

-In order to allow the user to call bot directly from Slack we will use [Slash Commands](https://api.slack.com/slash-commands).
+In order to allow the user to call bot directly from Slack use [Slash Commands](https://api.slack.com/slash-commands).

-In the case of a Slash Command, all we need to do is figure out what exactly Slash Command it is:
+In the case of a Slash Command, all is need to be done is figure out what exactly Slash Command is it:

 ```elm
 message=/chart